facelessuser/coloraide/docs/src/markdown/distance.md

 ## Delta E

 The `delta_e` function gives access to various ∆E implementations, which are just different algorithms to calculate distance.
-Some are simply Euclidean distance withing a certain color space, some are far more complex.
+Some are simply Euclidean distance within a certain color space, some are far more complex.

 If no `method` is specified, the default implementation is ∆E^\*^~ab~ (CIE76) which uses a simple Euclidean distancing algorithm on the CIELab color space.
 It is fast, but not as accurate as later iterations of the algorithm as CIELab is